elvinos/AppDesignReport/LatestBuild/ReportSections/UserResearch.md

 \label{userfeedback}
  \end{figure}

-As can be seen, the features which were given highest importance were project-related features and IXN information-related features. \ref{userfeedback} In addition to these content-related attributes, it also became evident that a design-quality would be of utmost importance, given that industry individuals who are thinking of relying on IXN for their ventures would feel inclined to participate after seeing past projects displayed in a skilled and professional way.
+As can be seen, the features which were given highest importance were project-related features and IXN information-related features. \ref{userfeedback} In addition to these content-related attributes, it also became evident that the design-quality would be of utmost importance, given that the site is meant to attract prospective industry partners.

 ## Related Research